 Recipe by Roberta L. Duyff, MS, RD, FADA, CFCS

-Think "green" as you plan ahead for the perfect meal to celebrate St. Patrick's Day!
-Colcannon, a classic Irish dish, combines ever popular mashed potatoes with kale or cabbage, and is a terrific complement for corned beef, roasted chicken, lamb or ham.
-Enjoy it now — or with a hearty dinner any time of year.
+Colcannon, a classic Irish dish, combines ever-popular mashed potatoes with kale or cabbage, and is a terrific complement for corned beef, roasted chicken, lamb or ham.
 Tip: Either choice — kale or cabbage — is traditional, but kale makes this dish greener and more nutrient-rich.

-2 tablespoons unsalted butter or soft margarine, softened
+2 tablespoons unsalted butter, softened, or soft margarine

 2 cups chopped fresh kale